Another dish that takes me back in time is the sfincione potatoes. It’s another comfort food dish and I tried to make them like my mother taught me.

 - Bring the water to a boil and let the potatoes cook until they properly cooked.

-- Sweat the onion into slices in a pan with a drizzle of extra virgin oil, after add the tomatoes purée and leave to cook for at least 20 minutes.
+- Sweat the onion into slices in a pan with a drizzle of extra virgin oil, after adding the tomato purée and cook for at least 20 minutes.

 - When the sauce is cooked, add a tablespoon of sauce to the bottom of a pan where you will go to arrange the sliced potatoes as shown in the picture.